 When a whistleblower is faced with the decision to report IRS fraud concerning their own employer or other taxpaying entity, the whistleblower must move to do so in a safe and smart manner, making it even more important to select a knowledgeable and experienced firm to guide your IRS whistleblower claim.

 Becoming a Tax Fraud Whistleblower and Choosing a Law Firm

 Hagens Berman helps IRS whistleblowers present specific and credible information to the IRS regarding tax fraud.
-With more than 70 attorneys in 9 cities across the United States, a long history of litigating complex financial cases against some of the largest companies in the world, and several partners with backgrounds in tax, accounting, and whistleblower law, our firm has the resources and experience necessary to present even the most complicated forms of tax fraud to the IRS for investigation.
+With more than 80 attorneys in ten cities across the United States, a long history of litigating complex financial cases against some of the largest companies in the world, and several partners with backgrounds in tax, accounting, and whistleblower law, our firm has the resources and experience necessary to present even the most complicated forms of tax fraud to the IRS for investigation.

-In addition to the firm’s expertise in this area, Hagens Berman has worked alongside government officials and regulators for over 20 years, often retained by those governments, helping our firm establish the credibility necessary to bring important cases to the IRS.
+In addition to the firm’s expertise in this area, Hagens Berman has worked alongside government officials and regulators for over 20 years, and is itself often retained by those governments, helping our firm establish the credibility necessary to bring important cases to the IRS.
 When Hagens Berman brings a claim, it gets attention.

 Becoming an IRS Whistleblower